 I have been a beach-comber all my life, and have amassed quite a large collection of beautiful sea glass.
-My husband also enjoys finding sea glass and bottles.
+My husband, Carl Butler, also enjoys finding sea glass and bottles.
 We love exploring and tend to drag home all types of interesting jetsam and driftwood.
 Our house and environs is a testament to our love of the sea and what it offers!
-We are lucky to live in an area where there had been much historic glass, due to the shipping trade pre-1880's.
-We both enjoy trying to find connections to the original type of glass that became the shards that we find.
-Now it is difficult to find sea glass, so we will spend our time sorting out and categorizing our earlier finds!
+We are lucky to have lived in the Virgin Islands, where there is much historic glass, due to the shipping trade pre-1880's.
+We both enjoy trying to find connections to the original type of glass that became the shards we find.

 For decades, I only collected blue seaglass and blue and white pottery shards.
 When I married in 1986, it was my husbad's black sea bottle collection that spurred my interest in historic glass.
 I became hooked on "black" glass!
 I now have an extensive collection of black kickups, bottoms and lips.
 I particlarly enjoy incorporating historic glass into stained glass work and jewelry.

 We recently relocated to beautiful coastal Lewes, Delaware.

 Environmental protection is extremely important to me.